© Crown copyright 2020

 1.6.26 For some conditions different time periods will need to be considered, such as the potential impact of different times of the day.
 If a claimant is unable to complete an activity or needs support to do so at a point in the day when you would reasonably expect them to complete it, the need should be treated as existing for the whole of the day, even if it does not exist at other points in the day.

 1.6.27 As well as covering all the PIP activity areas, the typical day should also cover other activities such as housework, shopping and caring responsibilities for adults, children and pets, and hobbies and pastimes – these details give additional supporting information about functional ability.
 For example, doing housework provides information about mobility, manual dexterity and fatigability.
 Doing crossword puzzles requires visual acuity, manual dexterity, concentration and cognitive ability.
-This section of the consultation must also explore the impact completing an activity may have on functional restriction for the rest of the day.
-For example, if carrying out housework would mean the claimant was unable to do anything else that day, this should be properly explored and recorded.
+This section of the consultation must also explore the impact completing an activity may have on functional restriction immediately following and for the rest of the day.
+For example, if carrying out housework or walking outside would mean the claimant was unable to do anything else that day, this should be properly explored and recorded.

 1.6.28 The functional history is the claimant's own perspective on how they manage the daily living and mobility activities.
 It is not the HP’s opinion of what the claimant should be able to do.
 It should be recorded in the third person, and should make it clear that this is the claimant's story.
 For example, ‘He gets up at … and says he can wash and dress without any difficulty’; ‘She states that she finds it difficult to lift heavy saucepans’.
 Wherever possible, the record should contain specific examples to illustrate difficulty with activities.
 For example, ‘He finds buttons difficult and tends to wear clothes that can be pulled over his head’; ‘manages to feed herself but needs to have meat cut up for her’.